Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Overview of Centralized Target Tracking

 \section{Overview of Centralized Target Tracking}

 We assume that there is a number of static sensor nodes with known positions and one moving target (e.g., a person or vehicle) in some surveillance area.
-The target may be passive, but the sensors are assumed to periodically make observations that depend on the relative position of the target and the sensing node.
-The goal of the WSN is to track the position and velocity of the target.
-In this section, we describe a centralized approach to solve this problem, in which all the observations are collected by a sensor that acts as fusion center.
+The target may be passive or not willing to reveal its state, but the sensors are assumed to periodically make observations that depend on their relative position to the target.
+The goal of the WSN is to track the state (e.g., position and velocity) of the target.
+In this section, we describe a centralized approach to solve this problem, in which all the observations are collected by a sensor that acts as a fusion center.